 Tumor classification is determined on the one hand by its valence, being benign or malignant, and on the other hand by its cellular origin:

 When a tumor grows invasively and destructively but has not (yet) metastasized, it is called semi-malignancy.

 A benign tumor does not grow destructively but rather crowding healthy tissue only (compromising under certain circumstances) and rather slowly.
 It has homogenous consistency and has smooth edges and is usually movable.
 Conversely, a malignant tumor is marked by fast, invasive and destructive growth.
 Often, metastases are formed.
 Visually, it displays a colorful, inhomogenous picture and has irregular margins.
 When margins to neighboring structures are breached it will attach to those.
 It leads to structural deformity and invasion.

 A malignant tumor, on the other hand, displays a high cell count.
 Cells as well as nuclei present in different forms and sizes.
 The nucleus/plasma ratio is shifted in favor of the nucleus.
 Nucleoli are prominent and lumped together.
-Furthermore, atypical mitotic index, heterochromasia (simultaneous existence of eosophil and basophil granules) and aneuploidy (numerical chromosome aberration, abnormal number of chromosomes) are typical for malignant tumor cells.
+Furthermore, atypical mitotic index, heterochromia (simultaneous existence of eosinophil and basophil granules) and aneuploidy (numerical chromosome aberration, abnormal number of chromosomes) are typical for malignant tumor cells.

 Grading and Staging

-- Atypical nucleus: Is there evidence of heterochromasia, polymorphia and/or anisonucleosis?
+- Atypical nucleus: Is there evidence of heterochromatin, polymorphia and/or anisonucleosis?

 - Mitosis: What is the mitotic index?
 Is it atypical?

 - Grade of differentiation: How similar is the biopsy to originating tissue or cells?

 The pathologist will make his assessment along the following levels: